 5. Uluru-Kata Tjuta National Park, Northern Territory

 Uluru-Kata Tjuta National Park is home to one of Australia’s most iconic sites: the spectacular Uluru.
 A huge sandstone rock, it is especially stunning at sunset when the setting sun makes the rock flicker with fiery hues.
 A sacred place for the local Aboriginal groups, the area also has a number of fascinating rock paintings.
 The domes of the Olgas are other arresting features within the national park.
+Check out this post for details on Uluru tours.

 6. Nitmiluk National Park, Northern Territory